-In addition, in the event that we are acquired or undergo an initial public offering, or Exit Event, we are obligated to pay OUI an exit fee, or Exit Fee, equal to a percentage of the value of the Exit Event.
-In lieu of paying the Exit Fee, we have the option to pay OUI a buyout fee, or Exit Buy Out Fee, which can be paid at any time to release us from our obligation to pay the Exit Fee.
-In connection with this offering, and based on the sale of an aggregate of 9,000,000 shares of common stock at the initial public offering price of \$12.00 per share, the exit fee payable to OUI was \$1.4 million, which was paid in the second quarter of 2022.
+In addition, we were required to pay OUI an exit fee, or Exit Fee, equal to a percentage of the value of our IPO.
+In connection with the IPO, and based on the sale of an aggregate of 9,000,000 shares of common stock at the initial public offering price of \$12.00 per share, the Exit Fee payable to OUI was \$1.4 million, which was paid in the second quarter of 2022.
 We are not obligated to make any payments to MRC directly under the OUI/MRC License.
 Rather, OUI is obligated to pay MRC a percentage of all amounts we pay to OUI, subject to certain exclusions.
-As of December 31, 2021, we paid an aggregate amount of £80,000 under the OUI/MRC License.
+As of December 31, 2023, we paid an aggregate amount of £80,000 under the OUI/MRC License.